The Linera banner

 Hello, Linera

-By the end of this section, you'll have a microchain running locally and a working application that can be queried using GraphQL.
+By the end of this section, you will have a microchain on the Testnet and/or on your local network, and a working application that can be queried using GraphQL.

 Starting a Local Test Network

-The first step is to start your local development network.
-A development network consists of a numbers of validators, each of which consist of an ingress proxy (aka a "load balancer") and a number of workers (aka "physical shards").
+Another option is to start your own local development network.
+A development network consists of a number of validators, each of which consists of an ingress proxy (aka. a "load balancer") and a number of workers (aka. "physical shards").

 To start a local network, run the following command: